The Franken connection [with comment by Paul]

 I don’t mind helping Pelosi just this once.
 The difference, discernible to anyone of average intelligence, is that Conyers is accused of demanding sexual favors from subordinates during decades of mistreating females on his staff.
 Franken groped and indeterminate number of women.

 Both sets of behavior are serious offenses.
-But for reasons that should be obvious, sexual harassment law regards demanding sexual favors from subordinates and persistently harassing them as more egregious than the occasional groping of people who are not part of the workplace (it’s true, however, that Franken had a brief “workplace” connection with Ms. Tweeden).
+But for reasons that should be obvious, sexual harassment law regards demanding sexual favors from subordinates and persistently harassing them as more egregious than the occasional groping of people who are not part of the workplace (it’s true, however, that Franken had a brief “workplace” connection with Ms. Tweeden before he was in the Senate).
 So do I.

 I’m not taking a position here on whether Franken should resign.
-I’m just saying that “sexual harassment” covers a lot of territory (so to speak).
+I’m just saying that sexual misconduct covers a lot of territory (so to speak).
 Conyers and Franken both engaged in it, but their offenses differ materially.